 110. Iraq (28)

 111. Afghanistan (26)

 The Henley Passport Index ranks 199 passports according to the number of destinations their holders can access without a prior visa.
-It is updated in real time throughout the year as and when visa policy changes come into effect.
+It is updated in how to make a fake passport real time throughout the year as and when visa policy changes come into effect.
 The index is based on exclusive data provided by the International Air Transport Association (IATA) and has been regularly monitoring the world's most travel-friendly passports since 2006.